 - The last line can be remove with the '-' button.
-The first lines should be used for displays with the highest resolution. - The '+' button adds a new line for one more display. - The '[]' buttons adds a display (no stream) to the same display forming an extended desktop.
-The display can be added 'right of' or 'below' the first display. i.e. two 4MP displays of 2560x1600 can be combined to one display of either 5160x1600 or 2560x3200. - o 8MP displays cannot be extended. - o 4MP displays can be extended with two displays. - o HD displays can be extended with four displays. - o The system shows valid combinations only. - o All displays must have the same timing (EDID data). - O The 'Stream+' button adds a new line for a stream.
+The first lines should be used for displays with the highest resolution. - \circ The '+' button adds a new line for one more display. - The '[]' buttons adds a display (no stream) to the same display forming an extended desktop.
+The display can be added 'right of' or 'below' the first display. i.e. two 4MP displays of 2560x1600 can be combined to one display of either 5160x1600 or 2560x3200.
+To form a square the second display is 'right' of the first display.
+The third is 'below' and the forth is 'right' of the third display.
+The maximum available size horizontally and vertically is shown in the top line.
+All displays must have the same timing (EDID data).
+Remember the maximum number of input channels mentioned in the 'Hardware-Installation Guide'. - The 'Stream+' button adds a new line for a stream.
+Stream sizes of up to 8MP (3840x2160) are supported.